McLaughlin’s XXXX Coffee Children of Nations Trade Cards Set (K66) and Checklist

 This is not really one of those as, to date, baseball is the only sport featured that I have seen thus far.
 But it is similar in that each card represents a particular country or territory of an area around the world.

 At least one variation of sorts appears to exist for this set.
+However, the cards are not necessarily a true variation.
+Rather, they are cutouts from an advertising display poster.

 Collectors should note that McLaughlin’s printed several other trade cards and that some were very similar, but different, from these.